 Writing inspiringly about the problem we address in laymen’s terms—and in 250 words or less—also deepened my empathy for my high school senior son, who was simultaneously working on college essays while I was editing Elizabeth’s first draft of our MacArthur responses.
 Here’s the executive summary of our proposal (an excruciatingly brief 150 words):

 Our nation is the most polarized it’s been since the Pew Research Center started measuring.
 Whatever the conditions that have allowed divisiveness and the erosion of trust to develop, the basic skills of cooperation, empathy, and listening are not robust enough in our citizenry to respond.
 Without a solution that equips children with these essential skills, our country’s social fabric will continue to fray.
 Surprisingly, a solution is hiding in plain sight.
 Safe and healthy play in school offers an accessible and ubiquitous opportunity to model and develop these skills.
 Our evidence over 20 years demonstrates how straightforward and cost effective this solution is.
 The effects are nearly immediate and ripple from the playground to classrooms to the larger community.
 Playworks has a plan and the capacity to achieve measurable outcomes for 20 million students in 40,000 schools by December 2022, driving the system toward social/emotional learning for future generations.

 Ultimately, I think the idea behind the MacArthur prize, the reason we applied, and the reason I wanted to write this blog is the power and importance of sharing big ideas and in going through the exercise of thinking them through.
-In this spirit, we wanted to share the full application and video (limited to 90 seconds!) that we submitted this past Monday.
+In this spirit, we wanted to share the video (limited to 90 seconds!) that we submitted this past Monday.
 Please let me know if you have thoughts, and of course, feel free to share with your friends and networks if so inspired.